Skip to Content

 Step 1: Mash the garlic, salt, and peppercorns into a paste, using a mortar and pestle or a food processor.

-Step 2: Make the “sour orange juice”, which is a combination of orange juice, lemon, and lime.
+Step 2: Make “sour orange juice”, which is a combination of orange juice, lemon, and lime.
 Combine the sour orange juice with the garlic paste, onion, and oregano.
 Let the mixture sit for 30 minutes.

 A bowl filled with mojo pork marinade of onions, seasonings, and orange juice.